Shubalto13/dojo_rules/dojo_rules.md

 * Never bring live blades on the tatami
 * Respect your opponents
 * Most Sensei's should be respecte

-* I do not see those words to change in here :(
+* no coffee in the dojo